mantreshkhurana/twitter-toxicity-detection-flask/README.md

 ```

 Navigate to [http://127.0.0.1:5000/](http://127.0.0.1:5000/) in your web browser to use the app, else `flask run -p 8000`.

+## Features

+- [x] Search for a Twitter user's recent tweets.
+- [ ] Get a toxicity score for each tweet.
+- [x] View a pie chart for profile's toxicity.
+- [x] View user's profile picture, name, username, bio, location, website, following, followers, and tweet count.
+- [x] View images/videos in tweets.
+- [x] View retweets and likes count for each tweet.
+- [x] View the date and time of each tweet.
+- [x] View the source of each tweet.

 ## Project Structure